jwhevans/mnml.blog/content/posts/20210617-prusa-mini-review.md

 I picked up 3D printing as a hobby during COVID last year and quickly became hooked.
 It has become a tool like a screwdriver.
 I use and abuse it.
 Every problem seems to have a printable solution.
 I also fell into a side job at the end of last year and with the economy picking up this year orders outstripped capacity.
 The Prusa Mini was well reviewed and received a + update at the end of last year.
 I ordered a kit and waited.

-**TL;DR**
+## TL;DR

 The Mini+ is an exceptional value.
 The kit, instructions, and part quality are what you would expect from Prusa, that is, second to none.
 I was doubtful that they could improve on the quality of the MK3S but this is a higher quality machine.
 Some will complain about the build volume but it’s more than sufficient for most hobby and professional parts particularly when you consider breaking parts into assemblies.
-This is a good investment for beginners and seasoned printers.
+This is a good investment for beginners and seasoned printers. <!--more-->

-**Pros**
+## Pros

 - Great price point
 - Prusa quality